RUGGL/Portable-Miniconda-Setup-for-Window/README.md

 * **Moving the Installation** 📦

-  * If you move the installation folder (e.g., to a USB drive), run `env.bat` to update the `.condarc` file with the new paths.
+  * If you move the installation folder (e.g., to a USB drive), run `Environments.bat` to update the `.condarc` file with the new paths.

 * **Package Cache** 📚

-  * Packages are stored in `installer_files\conda\pkgs`, so they persist across environment recreations unless deleted.
+  * Packages are stored in `installer_files\Conda\pkgs`, so they persist across environment recreations unless deleted.

 ## 🛠️ Troubleshooting

 * **Download Fails**:

-  * If `conda.bat` fails to download Miniconda, manually download it from the Miniconda website and place it in `installer_files\miniconda_installer.exe`.
+  * If `GetConda.bat` fails to download Miniconda, manually download it from the Miniconda website and place it in `installer_files\miniconda_installer.exe`.
 * **Environment Not Found**:

-  * Ensure you ran `env.bat` after moving the installation folder.
+  * Ensure you ran `SetEnv.bat` after moving the installation folder.
   * Verify the `.condarc` file in `installer_files\Miniconda` points to the correct paths.
 * **Command Not Recognized**:

-  * Always run commands from the prompt opened by `cmd.bat`, as it sets the necessary paths.
+  * Always run commands from the prompt opened by `Cmd.bat`, as it sets the necessary paths.
 * **Scripts Not Working**:

   * Ensure the batch scripts are outside the `installer_files` folder.